 All are welcome—yarn, needles, and instruction available if you need it.
-Compassionate Knitting meets on the second Tuesday of each month (not meeting in August, 2017).
+Compassionate Knitting meets on the second Tuesday of each month.
 Knitters of any skill level are welcome--in fact, if you don't knit and would like to learn, patient teachers are always on hand.
 Beautiful yarn and needles have been donated, so bring your willing spirit and join us for an evening of knitting and conversation.
 Any questions?
 Email Rose at email@example.com.

 Who: Any junior high or high school student—and their interested friends.
 Plus, we welcome knitters of all ages to come as well.
 Something warm and wonderful happens when knitters—and those soon-to-be-knitters—join forces.